Black Mountains, United Kingdom

+The Black Mountains (Y Mynydd Du or Y Mynyddoedd Duon) is a group of hills on the England–Wales border.
+The larger Welsh part is located in south-east Powys and north-west Monmouthshire, and the smaller English part in western Herefordshire.
+The range lies approximately within a triangle defined by Abergavenny in the south-east, Hay-on-Wye in the north, and Llangors in the west; Talgarth and Crickhowell are also nearby.

+The Welsh part of the Black Mountains is the easternmost of the four ranges of hills that comprise the Brecon Beacons National Park; it should not be confused with the westernmost, the similarly-named Black Mountain.
+The Black Mountains contain a peak called the Black Mountain, which is the highest point in southern England.
+The Gospel Pass road is the highest public road in Wales.

 Name

 In his description of a Blak Montayne, the antiquarian John Leland refers to a massif extending between Carmarthen and Monmouth i.e. what is now considered to be the Brecon Beacons in the wider modern sense of that term, thus including the Black Mountain far to the west and the intervening high ground.
 There is a suggestion too that the names Hatterrall Hill and Mynydd y Gader may also once have been used to apply to the entire range of the Black Mountains though the former later became confined to the vicinity of its eastern ridge.
 The latter is now recognised in Pen y Gader-fawr (Pen y Gadair Fawr) and Gader Fawr (Gadair Fawr); names applied to the hill at SO 229288.
 Cadair, mutated to 'gadair' and anglicised as 'gader', means 'seat' or 'chair' in Welsh.
 The Welsh name for these hills is traditionally Y Mynydd Du ('the black mountain') though in more recent times the name Y Mynyddoedd Duon ('the black mountains') has been used, being a retranslation from the English.